tac0turtle/Entropy/spec/governance.md

 The parameters of the protocol are:

-- C-ratio (Collateral Ratio)
-  - The collateral ratio of loans controls how much a user must put in for a loan.
-At the start it will be set to 175%, as the protocol matures it will be lowered.

 - Lending pools
   - Lending pools represents which pools are available to lend and borrow from.
 Lending pools are created via governance.